-Netflix’s Record of Ragnarok Season 2 release date is in 2023.
+Netflix’s Record of Ragnarok Season 2 release date is on January 26, 2023.
 The new episodes will be globally streaming exclusively on Netflix.

 The new Record of Ragnarok 2 cast members have been announced: